espocrm/documentation/docs/administration/bpm.md

 You can setup BPM process to remove itself.
 Add *Task* > *Update Process Record*.
 Add in formula: `deleted = 1;`.

+### Access control

+Only admin users can create or edit flowcharts.
+With roles it's possible to allow regular users to view flowcharts, view or edit processes.
+Note that a user needs also to have access to the Process Flowchart scope be able to view process flowchart details.

 ## Flowchart Elements

 See in separate articles: